a-senkovenko/Project_4_Tardigardes/README.md

 21	g12510.t1	100	22	0	0	1	22	443	464	2.46e-09	47.8
 29	g4106.t1	100	18	0	0	1	18	222	239	5.55e-07	40.8
 ```
 Only two entries from original protein fasta are present in diamond output.
+However, for the next steps better use the list with 34 candidate sequences.

 ## Step 3.
 Localization prediction